krowmedy/krowmedy.github.io/_posts/2023-06-21-the-time-i-stopped-drawing.md

 ![Sunday Drawing](https://www.krowmedy.org/assets/images/time-i-stopped-drawing/sunday.jpg)

-The class gave back something that I feel was taken from me -- the confidence that I knew that I can draw.
+The class gave back something that I feel was taken from me -- the confidence that I knew that I could draw.
 It may not be the best art, but it is mine.

-And at the end of the day, the essesnce of art is having the courage to express yourself.
+And at the end of the day, the essence of art is having the courage to express yourself.

 [^1]: [SUPW](https://en.wikipedia.org/wiki/Socially_Useful_Productive_Work) stood for "Socially Useful Productive Work".
 But us students called it "Some Useful Period Wasted".
 [^2]: Male teachers were called "Sir".
 Female ones were called "Ma'am".